NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Both versions will share the same online world/multiverse where users logged in through the smartphone versions will be able to interact with the console/desktop versions in real-time within a massive scale persistent Multiverse.

+### Synergy Engine

+Our World implements the Synergy Engine helping to solve the world’s problems by matching solutions to problems.
+It also teaches the co-creation wheel and a new holistic approach to living and technology to help co-create a better world.

+### Engrossing Storyline

+You can run around an open world completing quests in whatever order you choose but it will also contain an engrossing storyline, which will change depending on what choices both you and the collective take as a whole.
+The story is about the final epic battle for Earth between the forces of darkness and the light that has been raging across Galaxies & Universes for eons.
+You will fight demons, zombies, monsters, killer robots controlled by a dark evil AI and more.
+The main difference to other games is that you will not fight fellow humans (although the dark AI is trying to manipulate mankind in to doing just that), instead you will unite together against the new common enemy that is threatening the very existence of mankind and the planet.
+You will be free to build your own homes, communities, base defences, vehicles & ships (or purchase or win) either using traditional means, nextgen technology or even magic.
+The same goes for combat, you can choose to use pure strength, skill and melee, technology or magic.
+You can be whoever you want to be.
+You can even choose not to fight and instead focus on supporting the economy, farming, healing, R&D, construction, leadership, etc. The choice is yours...

+As you proceed through the game you will discover that this dark evil AI has taken over the minds of many humans who are in positions of power & influence across the globe such as Governments, banking, corporations, educational institutions, pharmaceutical & the military and is using them as puppets for its evil plans for world domination.
+This secret society is known as The Dark Order.
+The dark AI (also known as The Beast) is manipulating humanity to create technology and robotic bodies for it to control to form its army of machines.
+It is also trying to get every human implanted with a chip so it can track and control them, this is known as the Mark Of The Beast.
+It is also trying to manipulate them to open a portal to other dimensions to bring forth its dark army in the final phase of its plan.
+It plans to exterminate 90% of the population and enslave the rest.
+Your mission along with the rest of mankind is to stop this before it is too late...

+### OASIS Asset Store

+Objects created (vehicles, building, etc) can be shared and even sold on the OASIS Asset Store.
+Objects created on other popular platforms such as Google Blocks and Microsoft's 3D Creator can also be imported and used in Our World.

 ### Virtual Ecommerce

 As well as smaller apps/games being allowed to plug into Our World either sharing just the central avatar/profile (data) or full UI integration, content creators/businesses can also create shops (where people can purchase real items in VR that are then delivered to your door so in effect is virtual e-commerce), buildings or even entire zones/lands/worlds.
 They can rent virtual spaces within the game.
 Please contact us on ourworld@nextgensoftware.co.uk if you wish to receive special early adopter discounts...

+### We Accept Karma, Your Money Is No Good Here!

+Businesses can also sponsor or advertise in the game but unlike traditional models, money does not buy you the best spots, the companies collective karma does.
+The greener & the more they do good for the world including giving to charities, looking after their employees, the environment, etc the more karma they get.
+Advertising spots will be limited since we do not wish to bombard users with adverts so this will be an incentive for companies worldwide to improve and start focusing on what is important, and that's people and the environment, not money.
+As may be clear by now, the focus and goals of Our World is to create a better world, not to make as much money as possible.
+But we of course will still make more than enough (billions) to continue to expand & grow, the rest will go to good causes and charities such as our sister company Yoga4Autism.

+### Our World Is Only The Beginning...

+Our World is only the beginning... once we have learnt to resolve our problems and live in peace and harmony with each other and the planet then we will be ready to reach out and explore other worlds within our Universe and beyond...

+**We cannot try to run from our problems and escape to other worlds (virtual or real), we need to stay and heal Our World first...
+Once we have done that then we can transform Our World into the OASIS, a paradise on Earth...**

+**Our World is just the first world of an infinite number of worlds, stars, systems, galaxies & universes to explore...**

+**This multiverse is called The OASIS, which can only be reached through the OASIS we are co-creating on Our World.**

+The OASIS will only be open to us once we have resolved our issues here, humanity must prove they are worthy to join the Galactic Societies waiting for us out there...
+How can we meet, interact and get on with other races out there when we cannot even get on with each other here?

+It is time to stop running from our problems and face them united together...

 ### The Tech Industry Have A Morale & Social Resonsability